oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-browse-objects.md

-# Using Catalog to browse for your objects
+# Browse for your objects

 ## Introduction